 Account Issues

-• Insufficient Funds: If your account doesn’t have enough money to cover a transaction, your debit card will be declined.
-To avoid this, monitor your balance regularly and consider setting up low-balance alerts for notifications.
+1. Insufficient Funds – If there isn’t enough money in your account to cover a transaction, your card will be declined.
+Set up low-balance alerts to avoid surprises.

 Security and Fraud Prevention

-Sometimes, the problem lies with the physical card or its compatibility.
+Sometimes the issue is with the physical card itself.

-• Unsupported Card Type: Some merchants only accept certain types of debit cards, like Visa or Mastercard.
-If your card isn’t supported, you may need to use a different payment method.
+9. Unsupported Card Type – Some merchants only accept certain networks, like Visa or Mastercard.
+If your card isn’t accepted, you’ll need another payment method.

 What to Do If Your Debit Card Doesn’t Work